-The policies which govern who enters the United States are well beyond our purview.
+The policies that govern who enters the United States are well beyond our purview.
 Our goal is to welcome all with the love of Jesus who enter the United States.
 There is no distinction made when it comes to who we will assist as they re-establish their lives in the U.S.—Muslim, Christian, Yazidi—all need loving assistance.

 Beyond these top three declared needs there are a host of other physical, social and material needs such as: food, furniture, computer skills, and a community to belong to.
 From our experience, we are keenly aware of the mental, emotional, spiritual, and physical toll that re-establishment in the United States requires of each refugee and asylum seeking families.